AppliNH/AppliNH/Readme.md

 - Scrum
 - Blockchain

-... and more generally I give a great importance to everyday techWatch :)
+... and I also generally give a great importance to everyday techWatch :)

 I also **love** music (listening, playing, producing), especially rock, new wave, hip-hop and a ton of electro sub-genres.